bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 algorithm is considerably faster then the one without endomorphisms above.

-We describe each operation separately: the computation of the endomorphisms, the scalar decompositon and recoding, and lastly the computation of the final results.
-Each section refers to constants listed in an appendix.
-These operations make use of the coordinates and operations described above.
+We describe each part separately: the computation of the endomorphisms, the scalar decomposition and recoding, and lastly the computation of the final results.
+Each section refers to constants listed in an appendix in order of appearance.

 ### Endomorphisms and Isogenies